How to Become an Ethical Hacker in 2025?

 Vulnerability Threat Assessment

-VTAs are for identifying, quantifying, and ranking the vulnerabilities of a system and the threats that could exploit them, thus correlating the two.
+VTAs identify, quantify, and rank a system's vulnerabilities and the threats that could exploit them, thus correlating the two.

 Vulnerability threat assessments are highly recommended for information technology, water supply, energy supply, transportation, and communication systems.
 The assessments can be conducted on behalf of several organizations, ranging from small businesses to regional or national entities.